Networks like 1pMobile, IQ Mobile and Plusnet Mobile piggyback on EE’s mobile network for coverage.

 It isn’t always necessary to be an EE customer to get EE’s coverage on your mobile phone.
-This is because a number of other mobile networks also offer EE coverage.
-For instance, you can access a signal from EE when you’re using 1p Mobile or Plusnet Mobile.
-Both of them piggyback on EE for coverage.
+This is because a number of other mobile networks also offer coverage from EE.

-In this article, we’ll look at mobile networks that offer coverage from EE.
+In this article, we’ll look at the mobile networks that offer coverage from EE.
 We’ll start by looking at the best value deals with EE coverage including SIM-only deals, unlimited data plans and Pay As You Go deals.
-We’ll then look at each network in more detail, including the specific features and benefits they offer.
+We’ll then look at each mobile network in more detail, including the specific features and benefits they offer.

 EE Coverage: | 99% UK population coverage |